ukoda/lcd4linux-ax206/README.md

 You can also support the X11 driver using:
 - ./configure --with-drivers=DPF,X11

+### Mint

+This will probably apply to similar Ubuntu distros.

+In my case I found it helped to install these packages:
+- apt install libtool-bin

+Configure the build enviroment.
+To keep it simple I configured only for the DPF driver, which is the one that supports AX206 displays.
+From the top level of the repo directory:
+- aclocal
+- libtoolize --copy --force
+- autoheader
+- automake --add-missing --copy --foreign
+- autoconf
+- ./configure --with-drivers=DPF

+You can also support the X11 driver using:
+- ./configure --with-drivers=DPF,X11

 ## Config file information

 The best documentation I have found on the configuration file is at [The unoffical LCD4Linux Wiki](https://wiki.lcd4linux.tk/doku.php/start).
 Here I have added information I could not find there.